 Most caregivers do not think about life after their caregiving journey is over.
-When the time comes, many find themselves lost and having feelings of anxiety, running thoughts, some complain of panic attacks and depression.
+When the time comes, many find themselves lost.
+Having feelings of anxiety, running thoughts, some complain of panic attacks and depression.

 Many caregivers experience these feelings long after their family member has died.
-The chronic stress a family caregiver deals with affects their physical and emotional health and well-being.
-The feelings often sound just like the symptoms of many that experience posttraumatic stress disorder.
+The chronic stress a family caregiver deals with affects… their physical and emotional health.
+The feelings often sound just like the symptoms… of many that experience posttraumatic stress disorder.

-At the beginning of the care giving journey, the family caregiver is open and willing to do what ever it takes to meet the needs of the aging family member.
+At the beginning of the care giving journey, the family caregiver is open and willing to do what ever it takes.
+They want to meet the needs of the aging family member.
 The make promises, not realizing what those promises mean to their life and their own future.
 Many family caregivers do not realize that the commitment they have made may be as long as 20 years.

-Feelings of frustration, anger, resentment, guilt and even rage are not uncommon feelings any family caregiver may experience over time.
-These feelings are often compounded by feelings of helplessness and even hopelessness, as many see that they are unable to help their aging family member.
+Feelings of frustration, anger, resentment, guilt and even rage are not uncommon feelings.
+Any family caregiver may experience these over time.
+These feelings are often compounded by feelings of helplessness.
+Even hopelessness, as many see that they are unable to help their aging family member.

-Many caregivers share stories of a family member that has uncontrollable pain, out of control diabetes, or dementia.
-There are so many that provide care for a family member that has a chronic medical condition that slowly takes away the family member they once knew.
+Many caregivers share stories of a family member that has… uncontrollable pain, out of control diabetes, or dementia.
+There are so many that provide care for a family member.
+Most care for someone that has a chronic medical condition.
+This slowly takes away the family member they once knew.

-Caregivers may not realize that they start a grieving process even while their family member is alive.
+Caregivers may not realize that they start a grieving process.
+Even while their family member is alive.
 This is a normal process and the feelings are normal.
-Feelings of helplessness to watch a family member suffer and not do anything to help them, causes many to feel guilty.
+Feelings of helplessness occur as they watch a family member suffer.
+Not being able to do anything to help them causes many to feel guilty.

-Many caregivers find the intimate type of care they are providing uncomfortable for them; some even find the duties of a caregiver disgusting.
+Many caregivers find the intimate nature of care they are providing uncomfortable.
+Some even find the duties of a caregiver disgusting.
 Many continue to provide the care out of a sense of commitment or devotion.
 All of these feelings can trigger a traumatic like response.

-They key for a family caregiver that is dealing with these types of emotions, is to be aware of your feelings and face them instead of pushing them down and not dealing with them.
-The body has a unique way of making us deal with things that we want to avoid and over time the body will not allow a person to sleep, experience nightmares, panic attacks, inability to concentrate and/or uncontrolled anxiety.
+They key for a family caregiver that is dealing with these types of emotions, is to be aware of your feelings.
+And face, them, instead of pushing them down and not dealing with them.
+The body has a unique way of making us deal with things that we want to avoid.
+Over time, the body will not allow a person to… sleep, experience nightmares, panic attacks, inability to concentrate and/or uncontrolled anxiety.

-Learning relaxation techniques, problem-focused coping strategies, learning to set limits and boundaries are things the family caregiver can do to begin to overcome or even avoid developing caregiver traumatic stress.
+Learning to set limits and boundaries are things the family caregiver can do to begin to overcome… or even avoid developing caregiver traumatic stress.